Check part I here for general info as to how and why I refurbished this 2203 head.

 - **Intermediate**No extra tube**$** Working with the existing amp lay-out

 I am not referring to the well-documented “José mod” which essentially tweaks a Plexi style circuit into a 2203 +/- a few diodes and component value changes.
 Check out the Ceriatone Yeti and Chupacabra for further info.
-The idea here is to push one’s JCM800 over the edge by performing any or all of the most common component value changes.
+The idea here is to push the JCM800 over the edge by performing any or all of the most common component value changes.
 Please refer to this Tone Lizard article, this guy comes up with a shitload of possibilities.
-The V1b cathode bypass cap mod (which I personally couple with larger 0.47µf PI caps à la Orange and a hum balance pot) is a good option.
+The V1b cathode bypass cap mod (which I personally couple with larger 0.47µf PI caps à la Orange and a hum balance pot) is a recommended by me option.

 - **Advanced**No extra tube**$** 4 Gain Stages Mod: Driver Stage Tweak

 Now this is where the rubber meets the road.
 A bog-standard DC coupled cathode follower stage occupies 2 cascaded triodes: the first triode is an amplifier that feeds a ‘cold’ triode (100k cathode resistance).
 The latter does not provide any voltage gain by itself and acts as a buffer to spew out an amplitude-unchanged low-impedance signal by way of its cathode.
 It is also described as an “impedance conversion stage”.
 Such an arrangement explains why the 2 triodes count as only 1 gain stage in the amp gain structure.
 The second stage drags heavily on the first stage anode current, which causes added compression and lends the tone what has been described as a classic beefier flavor.